 The main contribution to the topic of Lyapunov exponents of quantum channels is the paper \cite{benoist2017invariant}.
 We adapt here the formalism of \cite{benoist2017invariant} to the case of a general $L$ in order to estimate the Lyapunov exponents of the associated dynamical time evolution.
-We will just outline the proof (see section \ref{Ly}) because is basically the one in \cite{benoist2017invariant}).
+In this part of the paper, we just outline the main points of the proof (see section 7) because it is basically the one presented in \cite{benoist2017invariant}.
 We describe the sufficient conditions for the Lyapunov exponents to be finite.
-Irreducibility and the purification condition are the good assumptions.
-Proposition \ref{phi_erg_dense_set1} and \cite{BKL} show that these conditions are true for a fixed $\mu$ and a generic $L$.
+The irreducibility and the purification condition are the appropriate assumptions (as mentioned in \cite{benoist2017invariant}).
+Proposition \ref{phi_erg_dense_set1} and \cite{BKL} show that those conditions are true for a fixed $\mu$ and a generic $L$.